 You might be apprehensive about traveling to Israel, so we want to let you know that your safety and security are our #1 priority, and in accordance with Birthright Israel’s policies, we do our utmost to ensure both.
 Updated 9/13/22.

-Our summer trips continue as planned and are available from late May through August.
+Our Winter trips continue as planned and are available from December through February.
 The safety and well-being of participants is our primary concern and the ongoing priority across our organization, both in terms of COVID-19 and security concerns.
 We will not hesitate to revisit our daily itineraries in accordance with our security guidelines without compromising the educational caliber and overall trip experience.
 In the twenty years of our program we have earned a well-deserved reputation for being cautious and conservative while hosting over 750,000 participants with no security issues.

 While trips are running, Birthright Israel operates an Information Line that is available 9 am – 5 pm EST .
 Always available via e-mail at information@

 How is the trip structured to maximize security?

 - The Situation Monitoring Room: careful itinerary planning and ongoing communication with the Israeli security authorities